wing5wong/artisan-whs-static/source/_curriculum/extracurricular.md

 ---
 title: Extracurricular
-date: 2019-06-25T22:41:39.124Z
+date: 2023-03-01T10:41:00+13:00
-intro: >-
-  Entry into all classes is subject to a satisfactory record in the preceding year.
-Success in the Whanganui High School examinations gives students provisional entry into their subjects the following year.
-Level 2 and Level 3 subject entry is confirmed through the NCEA examinations
+intro: "Entry into all classes is subject to a satisfactory record in the preceding year.
+Success in the Whanganui High School examinations gives students provisional entry into their subjects the following year. "
 extends: _layouts.extraCurricular
 ---
+Level 2 and Level 3 subject entry is confirmed through the NCEA examinations